The Rise of Road Accidents in Nepal: A Growing Concern

 Road accidents have become a significant public safety issue in Nepal over recent years, with an alarming rise in the number of accidents, fatalities, and injuries.
 Nepal, a country known for its picturesque landscapes and mountainous terrain, also faces the challenge of poorly developed road infrastructure, rapid urbanization, and a surge in motor vehicle ownership.
 These factors, combined with weak enforcement of traffic rules, have contributed to a worsening road safety crisis.

-A Look at the Data: Increasing Trend of Accidents
+A Look at the Data: Increasing Trend of Road Accidents

 In the past decade, road traffic accidents in Nepal have shown a disturbing upward trajectory.
 According to data from the Nepal Police and World Health Organization (WHO), the number of accidents and road traffic fatalities has more than doubled since 2000.
 For instance, in 2022 alone, over 13,000 road accidents were reported across the country, resulting in more than 2,600 deaths and tens of thousands of injuries.
 This increase is especially concerning as the number of accidents had been steadily climbing for years before COVID-19.